pdqnguyen/ligocam/README.md

 ```

 ## Running ligocam
+Submit a batch of ligocam jobs to condor by running ligocam-batch with
-Run ligocam-batch with the desired config file:
+the desired config file:
 ```
 ligocam-batch <config_file>
 ```